 Military Service and Re-employment Rights

-America's military is relying more and more on reservists and other part-time soldiers to accomplish its many missions.
-While these troops are proud to serve wherever they are called, there is no doubt that a lengthy tour of active duty, away from one's regular employment, can be a burden on both the soldier and his or her family.
+America's military is relying more and more on reservists to accomplish its many missions.
+While these troops are proud to serve wherever they are called, there is no doubt that a lengthy tour of active duty, away from one's regular employment, can be a burden on both the soldier and their family.
 There are a number of legal protections for Reservists and Guard members called to active duty, to help ease that burden.

 The Right to Re-Employment